mppmu/hhgrid/README.md

 Parameters:
 * `seed` an integer specifying the seed used to call a `grid.py` server.

+### `grid_interactive.py`

+A convenience script that can be used to interactively evaluate grid points (primarily for debugging).

+Arguments:
+* `--grid` a string used to specify which grid to load.

 ## Internal Note

 * `creategrid.py`, `events.cdf`, `Virt_full.grid`, `Virt_EFT.grid` taken from commit `c43eea9` of `POWHEG-BOX-V2/ggHH` repo.